 If you promise a ‘free invoice software’ in your ad and then…

-shove a $59 product with a free 30-day trial to the user, you’ll irritate them.
+…don’t shove a $59 product with a free 30-day trial to the user, you’ll irritate them.

 For more strategies, refer my article 12 Ad Copy Strategies That’ll Double Your CTR and Increase Your ROI.

-Once you’ve fixed your ad copy, I want you to consider analyzing another major factor that contributes to the failure of 98% of paid ads:
+Once you’ve fixed your search ad copy, I want you to consider analyzing another major factor that contributes to the failure of 98% of paid ads:

 In all probability, he’ll abandon your website immediately…without looking further, even if you’ve got what he’s looking to buy.

 Match the headline with your ad exactly – so that the visitor remembers what they came for on your website and stays put.
+This is one of the most crucial parts of your search marketing strategy.

 Even though Google recommends setting up “10-20 keywords” in an ad group, don’t do more than 5 similar keywords.
 This will ensure that your ads aren’t triggered for wrong intent and therefore remain relevant.